-g) Other information if relevant
+g) News and announcements

+h) Milestone status reports

 The TA is responsible for maintaining and updating documentation as described in chapter 7 and found in the appendix of this document.
-In addition to this the TA is responsible for managing and updating document permissions.
+The TA is also responsible for managing and updating document permissions.

 The TA shall maintain the Factom Community Testnet Discord channels.
 This includes administering the channel groups, and ensuring that channel membership reflects the organizational structure as described in the appendix of this document.
+These channels include:

+a) #testnet-chat, for general discussions and recommendations.

+b) #testnet-announcements, for announcements to the testnet comm.

+c) #testnet-workspace, for trying and sharing new testnet initiatives

+d) #testnet-admin-private, for private administrative discussions

-The TA may remove entities temporarily (as described in 5.1 and 5.2 in this document) from the Testnet Authority Pool, and/or the Discord channel if he is convinced that the entity is not acting with good intentions, is actively sabotaging the testnet or is acting as a disruptive force.
+The TA may remove entities temporarily (as described in 5.1 and 5.2 in this document) from the Testnet Authority Pool, and/or the Discord channel if he is convinced that the entity is not acting with good intentions, is actively sabotaging the Testnet or is acting as a disruptive force.

 A vote shall then be held within 72 hours where the